 Burkina Faso ECTN Certificate

-• Bill of Lading: This document contains details about the exporter, the importer, the shipping line, the container numbers/chassis numbers (if there is any), etc.
+• Bill of Lading: This document contains details about the exporter, the importer, the shipping line, the container numbers/chassis numbers (if any), etc.

 • Commercial Invoice: It contains prices (the goods, the freight, and the insurance values, etc.), the incoterm, the details of the goods.